Request an Appointment with an Orlando Health Physician

 Cervical cancer begins as abnormal cells growing in the lining of the cervix.
 Though slow-growing, it should be treated before it can affect fertility and spread to other tissues and organs, most often the lungs, liver, bladder, vagina and rectum,

+No two cases of cervical cancer are the same.
+Orlando Health UF Health Cancer Center uses the most advanced, proven methods to prevent and treat cervix cancer — from fertility sparing procedures to immunotherapy — to provide the best possible outcomes for each patient.
 Our gynecologic oncology team will diagnose and determine the extent of your cancer with a Pap test and colposcopy, a procedure to examine your cervix.
 We may recommend an ultrasound, X-rays, MRI, cone biopsy, HPV DNA test, and PET or CT scans.
 Our surgeons may perform video-assisted laparoscopic or robotic surgery using the da Vinci Surgical System, and follow-up chemotherapy or radiation may be required.

 Why choose Orlando Health for robotic surgery?

 The Orlando Health Advanced Robotic Surgery Center brings together top surgeons who perform minimally invasive robotic surgery at hospitals throughout the Orlando Health network of facilities in Central Florida.
 This select group of surgeons has the experience, quality outcomes and ability to deliver the highest level of surgical care in robotic surgery.